On-site support for Stratford Halo

 Can concierge staff continue to notify residents of parcel arrivals by email, as before?

-The concierge will still be able to inform you via email that a parcel has arrived, but for general mail you should set some time aside each week to visit your building and collect it, until you are in your longer-term accommodation and can have your mail redirected.
+The concierge will still be able to inform you via email that a parcel has arrived, but for general mail you should set some time aside each week to visit the concierge and collect it, if you have not yet arranged to have your mail redirected.

 Leaseholders